Drama (2018 film)

 Drama is a 2018 Indian Malayalam-language comedy drama film written and directed by Ranjith.
 The cast was led by Mohanlal, Arundathi Nag, and Asha Sharath, while Kaniha, Shyamaprasad, Subi Suresh, Suresh Krishna, Tini Tom, Niranj S., Johny Antony, Dileesh Pothan, Baiju Santhosh, Shaalin Zoya, and Renji Panicker played supporting roles.
 The background score of the film was composed by Bijibal, and Vinu Thomas composed a song.
 Alagappan N. was in charge of the cinematography.

 The story is set in a suburb of London.
 Principal photography took place in May and June 2018 in Ashtead and its neighbourhoods in England.
 Additional scenes were shot in Kerala and Dubai in July and September.
-The film was released in Kerala on 7 November 2018 coinciding with Deepavali.
-The Film received mixed reviews,but a box office failure.
+The film released in Kerala on 7 November 2018 coinciding with Deepavali.

 Plot

 Rosamma John Chacko is a widowed mother who has five children Ammini, Philip, Benny, Mercy and Jomon.
 She moves to London with Mercy from her hometown Kattappana.
 Mercy is a doctor who lives with her husband Dr. Mukundanunni and her two children.
 Two weeks after Rosamma comes to London, she dies in sleep.
 Mercy informs her siblings Ammini, the eldest, a nurse who lives in Canada with her husband Anto and her kids; businessman Philip who lives in America with his family; businessman Benny who lives in Australia with his family; and Jomon who lives and is looking for a job in Dubai.

 Philip tells Mukundan than they can share the expense of the funeral.
 Ammini requests Mercy not to take the body to the mortuary.
 Mukundan's mother also tells him the body should not be kept in the home for too many days.
 Mukundan contacts a funeral agency run by Dixon Lopez partnered with Rajagopal.
 Mukundan requests that they find another home or place to keep the body.
 Eventually, they rent a house for 10 days and takes the body there.

 When Mercy's siblings arrive, Dixon and Raju explains their matters and rate.
 Mukundan agrees to pay the advance and is ready to sign the agreement.
 The youngest Jomon opposes their decision.
 He says their mother's last wish was that the funeral must take place in Kattappana beside their late father John Cacko.
 His siblings except Mercy to oppose his request.
 An angered Jomon leaves the place and resides in a lodge.

 Raju reaches the house where the body is kept.
 Their worker Podiyan leaves for an emergency.
 He drinks vodka and hallucinates that Rosamma is talking to him.
 She asks him about his family.
 Raju tells her that his wife Rekha shut him out of their house because she found out he was sex talking with her friend.
 Rosamma tells Raju about her last wish to be buried in Kattappana and asks him to help Jomon make the wish fulfilled and to think of her as his mother, and then all his problems will be solved by God.